 To store: Slice your banana bread, wrap in grease proof paper and place in an airtight container.
 Your banana bread will keep for up to 3 days, 7 days in the refrigerator or even frozen for a few weeks.

-Check out my cookery classes and online classes if you will like to join our fabulous feasts.
+Check out my cookery classes if you will like to join our fabulous feasts.
 If you enjoyed this recipe, please like and share with the world.
 I love reading from you, and seeing your wonderful twists added to my recipes, so share your pictures when you do try it.